Donte DiVincenzo

 Donte DiVincenzo Bio

 Donte Michael DiVincenzo is an Italian-American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+A shooting guard listed at 6 ft 4 in and 203 lb, he was born on January 31, 1997, in Newark, Delaware.
 He played college basketball for the Villanova Wildcats, where he won national championships in 2016 and 2018, being named Final Four Most Outstanding Player in 2018.
-Selected with the 17th overall pick by the Milwaukee Bucks in the 2018 NBA draft, DiVincenzo won his first championship with the Bucks in 2021, before being traded to the Sacramento Kings the following season.
-He has since played for the Golden State Warriors, New York Knicks, and Minnesota Timberwolves.
-He holds the Knicks franchise records for single-game and single-season three-point shots made.
+Selected 17th overall by the Milwaukee Bucks in the 2018 NBA draft, DiVincenzo has since suited up for the Sacramento Kings, Golden State Warriors, New York Knicks, and Minnesota Timberwolves.

 Early Life and Background

-Donte DiVincenzo was born on January 31, 1997, in Newark, Delaware, to parents John F. and Kathie DiVincenzo.
-He has a brother, John, and a sister, Allison.
-Growing up, he initially played soccer before switching to basketball in high school.
-DiVincenzo attended Salesianum School in Wilmington, Delaware, where he led the basketball team to back-to-back state championships.
-As a junior, he averaged 15.8 points, 4.7 rebounds, and 2.9 assists per game and played basketball in the Nike EYBL for Team Final.
-In his senior year, he averaged 22.9 points, 9.0 rebounds, and 4.0 assists per game, earning the title of Delaware Sportswriters and Broadcasters Association’s Boys’ Basketball Player of the Year in 2015.
+DiVincenzo attended Salesianum School in Wilmington, Delaware, where he led the team to back-to-back state championships.
+As a junior, he averaged 15.8 points, 4.7 rebounds, and 2.9 assists per game and played in the Nike EYBL for Team Final.
+As a senior, he boosted his production to 22.9 points, 9.0 rebounds, and 4.0 assists per game, earning Delaware Sportswriters and Broadcasters Association Boys’ Basketball Player of the Year honors in 2015.

 Donte DiVincenzo Career